AMIS-Services/sig-graphql/example/graphql-express/README.md

 # Express + GraphQL

 This is the express project for the GraphQL SIG.
 Express is the most popular framework for node.
-The project can be run in its current form by running the steps under [getting started](#getting-started) as a REST API against which the (react) front-end can perform its queries.
+The project can be ran in its current form by executing the steps under [getting started](#getting-started) as a REST API against which the (react) front-end can perform its queries.
 The project contains 3 rest endpoints which can be found at `localhost:3030/api/people`, `localhost:3030/api/practices` and `localhost:3030/api/projects`.
 Going through the [hands-on](#hands-on) steps will let you get some practical experience with GraphQL.